RaphaelHardFork/coscience-poc-dapp/README.md

 ## TODO in this repo

-- /article/:id => Display in a prettier way, separation between Article / Review / ...❌
-- refactoring of Header (wrap into a list)❌
+- refactoring Profile ❌
 - add color theme in Chakra (create a little graphical charter)❌
-- add change profile Settings => input (bio, laboratoire)❌
-- get the timestamp of each Article/Review/Comment and why not Users.
-[Use events...]❌
-- diplay timestamp correctly ❌
-- problem with multiple list of user (RecoverAccount & ListOfUser)❌
+- problem with multiple list of user (RecoverAccount & ListOfUser in the hook)❌
 - Import PDF and pin it to IPFS (use pinata.fromFS)❌
 - Unpin content if TX fail❌
-- Refactoring of components (Article in priority, with the crawler maybe)❌
 - Crawler with `react-router-dom`❌
+- manage article/undefined article❌

 ```js
 articleInfo = {